strongloop/strongloop/man/strongops.md

-  Usage: strongops [options]
+## slc strongops -- Register with StrongOps

 The "strongops" command registers users with the StrongOps platform.
-The simplest usage is "slc strongops".
+The simplest usage is `slc strongops`.
 The command prompts for user name, email and a password and then displays the credentials to standard output, if the credentials were not written to a file.
-If no command line options are given for name or email, the strongops command tries to find defaults from ~/.gitconfig (name and email) and then ~/.npmrc (email).
+If no command line options are given for name or email, the strongops command tries to find defaults from `~/.gitconfig` (name and email) and then `~/.npmrc` (email).
 However, when you specify valid options on the command line, there are no interactive prompts for the data specified on the command line.

-  Options:
+### SYNOPSIS

+    slc strongops [options]

+### OPTIONS

+* `--name`:
-  --name - Specify the full user name, e.g.: --name 'Bob Roberts' (Note: quotes
-    are needed as the full name contains a space.)
+  Specify the full user name, e.g.: `--name 'Bob Roberts'` (quotes are needed as the full name contains a space).
+* `--email`:
-  --email - Specify the email address, e.g.: --email someone@strongloop.com
+  Specify the email address, e.g.: `--email someone@strongloop.com`.
+* `--password`:
-  --password - Specify your StrongOps password, e.g.: --password 12345678
+  Specify your StrongOps password, e.g.: `--password 12345678`
+* `--nosave`:
-  --nosave - will prevent saving of StrongOps account credentials, this
-    overrides any save option.
+  Prevent saving of StrongOps account credentials, this overrides any save option.
+* `--local`:
-  --local - Saves StrongOps account credentials in a ./strongloop.json file.
+  Saves StrongOps account credentials in a `./strongloop.json` file.
+* `--package`:
-  --package - Saves StrongOps account credentials in ./package.json file, if
-    the file exists.
+  Saves StrongOps account credentials in `./package.json` file, if the file exists.
+* `--global`:
-  --global - Saves StrongOps account credentials in a ~/strongloop.json file.
+  Saves StrongOps account credentials in a `~/strongloop.json` file.
+* `--saveall`:
-  --saveall - Saves StrongOps account credentials to ./strongloop.json,
+  Saves StrongOps account credentials to `./strongloop.json`, `./package.json` and `~/strongloop.json` files.
-    ./package.json and ~/strongloop.json files.

-  Examples:
+### EXAMPLES

 The following will have strongops prompt for the name, email and password.
 The JSON containing the strongops credentials are sent to standard output:

     slc strongops

-  Next, the strongops credentials are saved to the local ./package.json file:
+Next, the strongops credentials are saved to the local `./package.json` file:

-  slc stronopg --package
+    slc strongops --package

 By using the options for name, email and password, you can have a non-interactive registration, e.g. that will not prompt:

-  slc strongops --name "Bill Williams" --email "bw@strongops.com"
+    slc strongops --name "Bill Williams" --email "bw@strongops.com" --password "12345678"
-    --password "12345678"

-  Using the saveall option causes strongops to save the credentials to ./package.json, ./strongloop.json and ~/strongloop.json:
+Using the saveall option causes strongops to save the credentials to `./package.json`, `./strongloop.json` and `~/strongloop.json`:

     slc strongops --saveall